 The land on which we gather is on the traditional territory of the Huron-Wendat, Haudenosaunee (ho-den-oh-show-nee), and Anishinabek (ah-nish-nah-bek) Nations and the Mississaugas of the Credit First Nation.
 This territory was the subject of Treaty 19, also known as the Ajetance (ah-jet-ahnce) Purchase.
 We recognize the enduring presence of Indigenous peoples connected to and on this land.
 We are grateful for the opportunity to gather on this territory and work in this community, and we commit ourselves to the work of reconciliation with Indigenous Peoples.

-Opening #108 Hark, a Herald Voice is Sounding
+Opening Hymn: #108 Hark, a Herald Voice is Sounding

-Almighty God, your Son Jesus Christ has taught us that what we do for the least of your children we do also for him.
-Give us the will to serve others as he was the servant of all, who gave up his life and died for us, but
+The Gathering of the Community

 Lighting of the Advent Wreath.

+The Greeting:

 The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all.